-MD confirms that it was unable to deliver to Mr Retailer on the days in question due to extreme weather conditions which resulted in the Meteorological Office issuing a red warning across central Scotland and surrounding areas.
+MD maintains that it did supply Mr Retailer on 6th and 7th March albeit some 90 minutes late due to extreme weather conditions which resulted in the Meteorological Office issuing a red warning across central Scotland and surrounding areas.
 Due to the weather conditions staff and contractors were unable to travel to the branch from their homes and this impacted on MD's ability to deliver to stores in the area.
 Furthermore, police advised people not to travel.
-In these circumstance MD maintains that the non-delivery was 'beyond its control' and as such falls under the force majeure provision at Section 12 A of its Terms and Conditions.
+MD did ask for a completed restitution form detailing loss of sales over the two days.